Cangrelor vs. Standard Therapy to Achieve Optimal Management of Platelet Inhibition - CHAMPION PHOENIX

 In the clopidogrel group, 63% received the loading dose before PCI (26% received a 300 mg loading dose, and 74% received a 600 mg loading dose).

 The primary outcome of death, MI, ischemia-driven revascularization, or stent thrombosis at 48 hours occurred in 4.7% of the cangrelor group vs. 5.9% of the clopidogrel group (p = 0.005).
 This association remained the same among 2,059 subjects treated with bivalirudin (odds ratio 0.68, p = 0.047).
-There was no evidence for treatment interaction among multiple tested subgroups (including stable angina vs. acute coronary syndrome, gender, type of antithrombin agent, radial artery access site, 300 or 600 mg loading dose of clopidogrel, or loading dose of clopidgrel pre- or post-PCI), except possibly a history of peripheral arterial disease (PAD).
+There was no evidence for treatment interaction among multiple tested subgroups (including stable angina vs. acute coronary syndrome, gender, type of antithrombin agent, radial artery access site, 300 or 600 mg loading dose of clopidogrel, loading dose of clopidogrel pre- or post-PCI, or lesion complexity), except possibly a history of peripheral arterial disease (PAD).
 The primary composite outcome at 30 days occurred in 6.0% of the cangrelor group vs. 7.0% of the clopidogrel group (p = 0.03).

 - Stent thrombosis at 48 hours: 0.8% vs. 1.4% (p = 0.01), respectively, for cangrelor vs. clopidogrel